imatiqul/micro-frontend-react/README.md

   <h3 align="center">Micro-frontend Applications</h3>

   <p align="center">
-    Sample Micro-frontend applications, based on a simplified micro-frontend architecture and Module Federation.
+    Module Federation is a powerful tool for implementing micro-frontend architecture in frontend applications.
+It allows different teams to build and deploy their own independent frontend components, which can then be dynamically loaded and composed together at runtime within a larger application.
     <br />
     <a href="#getting-started"><strong>Explore the docs »</strong></a>
     <br />